 - Oops!Something went wrong.Please try again later.

 So should Research Frontiers (NASDAQ:REFR) shareholders be worried about its cash burn?
-In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
-First, we'll determine its cash runway by comparing its cash burn with its cash reserves.
+For the purposes of this article, cash burn is the annual rate at which an unprofitable company spends cash to fund its growth; its negative free cash flow.
+We'll start by comparing its cash burn with its cash reserves in order to calculate its cash runway.

 When Might Research Frontiers Run Out Of Money?